 If you listen to its many advocates, TIF is the nearest thing yet devised to a miracle cure for the poor fiscal health of many Illinois cities.
 The pro-TIF Illinois Tax Increment Association sounds a bit like a patent medicine peddler when it explains how "financially strapped local governments can make the improvements they need, like new roads or new sewers, and provide incentives to attract businesses or help existing businesses expand, without tapping into general funds or raising taxes."
 It probably safely removes warts, too.

 Academic economists, do-gooder groups, and local school districts beg to differ.
-To them, TIF, as too-often-practiced in Illinois, is a threat to the Commonwealth.
+To them, TIF as too-often-practiced in Illinois is a threat to the Commonwealth.
 It is over-promised and over-used and applied where it is needed least.
 It encourages sprawl and encourages massive transfers of wealth from local taxpayers to national and multinational corporations.
 TIF-financed spending is poorly regulated, and accountability provisions are weak.

 These are all good reasons to question TIF practices, if not necessarily to rewrite the TIF act.
-TIF also is undermining Illinois' system of local government finance.
-In a report published last spring, titled A Tale of Two Cities: Reinventing Tax Increment Financing, Cook County Commissioner Mike Quigley reminded anyone paying attention that a city can, using TIF, offload onto overlapping taxing entities some of the costs of economic development and the political costs of the resulting higher property taxes.
+TIF also is undermining Illinois's system of local government finance.
+In a report published last spring titled A Tale of Two Cities: Reinventing Tax Increment Financing, Cook County Commissioner Mike Quigley reminded anyone paying attention that a city can, using TIF, offload onto overlapping taxing entities some of the costs of economic development and the political costs of the resulting higher property taxes.

-That's nice for city hall, less nice for those overlapping taxing entities.
+That's nice for City Hall, less nice for those overlapping taxing entities.
 In effect, those non-municipal entities fund the city's economic development program with their own forgone revenues, which will eventually have to be made up either by levying higher taxes on properties outside the TIF or by reducing services.
-The former amounts to what Quigley, for one, calls a secret tax hike.
+The former amounts to what Quigley for one calls a secret tax hike.
 In tax year 2005, for instance, TIF districts in Cook County diverted $53 million from the county government and $6 million from the forest preserve district, effectively forcing county and district tax rates to be seven percent higher than they would have been without the TIF diversions.

 TIF abuse also can subvert long-established local controls in the allocation of public money.
 In Oak Park recently, village officials agreed to help the local elementary school district out of its fiscal jam—a fiscal jam that has been made worse by the village's aggressive use of TIFs.
 The village used TIF funds to purchase and lease back a school district office building.
 Providing backdoor funding for schools was not the official purpose of this particular TIF district; worse in the eyes of lovers of local democracy, the arrangement was approved after the school district opted against asking its voters for more money in a referendum the district was likely to lose.
 In effect, owners of property within the TIF district end up funding school aid without having a chance to vote on it.